top of page

 • It's highly scalable.

 • As well as the minimum number of standby agents to accept pipeline executions.
 (Psst!
-You can set the standby agent count to zero to save some bucks, as VMs will be created on-demand with about 20-30 second setup delay, take this with a pinch of salt as it might be bit shorter or longer.)
+You can set the standby agent count to zero to save some bucks, as VMs will be created on-demand with about a 20-30 second setup delay, take this with a pinch of salt as it might be a bit shorter or longer.)

 • If you need to keep one or more standby agents running to quickly execute your pipelines, you can set the specific days and hours they should be available, as well as the number of agents at any specific time, giving you full flexibility of control and to further minimize the cost of having standby agents running 24/7